devlinjunker/shell/zsh/README.md

 - Started on doctor.zsh script
   - add symbolic link in scripts directory to doctor.zsh so we have access in the path
 - Started on interactive prompt for remind (r!) script
+- renamed init to setup.sh for once repo downloaded

 ## TODO
   - [x] Research other zsh themes